habitat-sh/habitat/www/source/docs/create-packages-build.html.md

 3. The resulting package is inside a directory called `results`, along with any build logs and a build report (`last_build.env`) that includes machine-parseable metadata about the build.

-By default, the studio is reset to a clean state after the package is built; however, *if you are using the Linux version of `hab`*, you can reuse a previous studio when building your package by specifying the `-R` option when calling the `hab pkg build` subcommand.
+By default, the Studio is reset to a clean state after the package is built; however, *if you are using the Linux version of `hab`*, you can reuse a previous Studio when building your package by specifying the `-R` option when calling the `hab pkg build` subcommand.

 For more information on how to set up and install Habitat and how to run a sample Ruby-on-Rails app in Habitat, see the [tutorials page] (/tutorials/).